pterhoer/PrivacyPreservingFaceRecognition/README.md

 @article{9094207,
-  author={P. {Terhörst} and K. {Riehl} and N. {Damer} and P. {Rot} and B. {Bortolato} and F. {Kirchbuchner} and V. {Struc} and A. {Kuijper}}, journal={IEEE Access}, title={PE-MIU: A Training-Free Privacy-Enhancing Face Recognition Approach Based on Minimum Information Units}, year={2020}, volume={8}, number={},
+  author={P. {Terhörst} and K. {Riehl} and N. {Damer} and P. {Rot} and B. {Bortolato} and F. {Kirchbuchner} and V. {Struc} and A. {Kuijper}}, journal={IEEE Access}, title={{PE-MIU}: A Training-Free Privacy-Enhancing Face Recognition Approach Based on Minimum Information Units}, year={2020}, volume={8}, number={},